home-assistant/home-assistant.io/source/_integrations/androidtv_remote.markdown

 ### Launching apps

 You can pass any URL to the device.
-Using `Deep Links` you can launch some applications.
+Using `Deep Links`, you can launch some applications.

 Examples of some `Deep Links` for popular applications: